Home

 By Rigorous Resources for High School English

-Here's what you'll find in this editable 180-page complete unit:
+Here's a detailed account of what you'll find in this 45-page curriculum:

-The entire 180-page unit will come to you in two separate formats: Microsoft Word *and* PDF.
-Because the Word docs are fully editable, you'll be able to customize them to the skill levels of your students — year after year.
-If you don't have Microsoft Word, you'll still be able to access the entire unit in PDF format — which is easy to navigate and quick to print.
+This entire 45-page unit will come to you in two separate formats: Word *and* PDF.
+Because the Word doc is fully editable, you'll be able to customize the materials to suit the skill levels of your students — year after year!
+If you don't have Microsoft Word, you'll still be able to access all of the materials as a PDF — which is easy to navigate and quick to print!

 Happy teaching!